scottrsm/scottrsm/README.md

 # Scott McIntire's Profile

 ## I Have an Eclectic Collection of Programming Projects
-Most recently, I am working on projects in the language **Julia** (repo julia) as project work is, I believe, necessary to gain an understanding of a given language.
+Most recently, I am working on projects using the language **Julia** (repo julia) as project work is, I believe, necessary to gain an understanding of a given language.

 ## I Have an Interest in Mathematics Education